 I co-direct the Aida digital libraries research team and am a Faculty Fellow in the Center for Digital Research in the Humanities, where I also contribute to the Genoa Indian School Digital Reconciliation Project.

-I emphatically believe that libraries of all kinds—academic, public, and more—are crucial to an informed and engaged public and that libraries can and should actively engage in social justice work.
+I'm privileged to be a part of some amazing collaborations and learn every day from my inspiring colleagues, mentors, students, and friends.
+I emphatically believe that libraries of all kinds—academic, public, and more—are crucial to an informed and engaged public and that libraries can and should actively work to create equitable futures.

 Check out my current CV or the links below for some additional info.